By Kevin Muir of The Macro Tourist

 Chances are Macron will win this weekend.
 That’s the most probable outcome, yet it’s not the correct bet.
 At this point, the market has almost given up on any chance of a Le Pen win.

 Remember, anything can happen in politics, and when it comes to French politics, that is especially true.
 After all, these are the people who put Félix Faure in power.
 And for those who aren’t familiar with good ‘ole Félix, let’s just say even Bill Clinton would have a lot to learn from the master himself.
-Too bad it ended up killing him…Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Too bad it ended up killing him…Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.